Lehi (prophet): Land inheritance

 Salleh and Hemming also touch on Lehi's mindset of inheriting the Americas as the Promised Land.
 They point out that there are already people living on the continent when Lehi and his family arrive, and how Lehi talks about having possession of the land as a right.
 This may be notable in the context that Lehi has been traveling for years without land of his own.

 Bondage in the wilderness

 BYU professor of ancient scripture S. Kent Brown explains that in Lehi's time, a large caravan could travel from the Indian Ocean to the Mediterranean in a span of weeks rather than years.
 The full journey is said to have taken about eight years, and Brown suggests the activities and traveling from Jerusalem to the first camp and on to Nahom lasted less than a year.
-This time gap presents, according the Brown, a missing part of the narration.
+This time gap presents, according to Brown, a missing part of the narration.
 Based on the resources they brought with them and the fact that they ran out of food multiple times on the way, Lehi and his family may have turned to a tribe in the area for help in exchange for work.
 It is noted that in the Bible, "to sojourn" is linked to servitude or living under the protection of another.